 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-Methods to restore the files encrypted by .vvv file virus
+Methods to restore files encrypted by .VVV extension

 Workaround 1: Use file recovery software

-It’s important to know that the .vvv file virus creates copies of your files and encrypts them.
+It’s important to know that the .VVV extension creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
-You can utilize tools like Data Recovery Pro for this purpose.
-The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.
+You can utilize tools like Stellar Data Recovery for this purpose.
+The newest version of the extension under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.

 Workaround 2: Make use of backups

 First and foremost, this is a great way of recovering your files.
 It’s only applicable, though, if you have been backing up the information stored on your machine.
 If so, do not fail to benefit from your forethought.